Bacanaria

 Bacanaria, it was registered in the Roman province of Mauretania Caesariensis so somewhere in today's Algeria.
 There is only one ancient bishop of this place known to us, Palladius Bacanariensis, known from the list of Catholic bishops called to Carthage in 484 by King Huneric the Vandal.
 As an Arian Christian, Huneric persecuted the Catholics in his realm, and Palladius was exiled from North Africa.

-Today Bacanaria survives as a titular bishopric and the current bishop is Teodoro Javier Buhain, of Manila.
+Today Bacanaria survives as a titular bishopric.